Book Clubs in Schools

 Region(s): All of UK

-Book Clubs in Schools provides resources and training to help schools run weekly, peer-led book clubs all through the year to promote reading for pleasure and help students develop critical thinking, communication and social skills.
+Book Clubs in Schools provides resources and support to enable primary and secondary schools to run peer-led book clubs to promote reading for pleasure and help students develop critical thinking, communication and social skills.

-The programme trains pupils in Years 10 and 12 to lead positive, constructive discussions with groups of younger pupils (Years 6-8) using the resources provided.
+The programme trains older Book Club Leaders to lead positive, constructive discussions with groups of younger Book Clubbers using the book club guides provided.
 Participating schools receive a package of support that includes:

-• BCiS Training Manual and online training for Book Club Leaders.
+- Online training and materials for Book Club Leaders.

-• A curated selection of award-winning, diverse Book Club titles to choose from.
+- A curated selection of over 70 contemporary and diverse Book Club titles to cover all reading interests.

-• BCiS letter templates, badges and certicates for Leaders and Book Clubbers.
+- Posters and certificates for Leaders and Book Clubbers.

 Literacy Hive Likes:

-• In the latest Book Clubs in Schools impact report, 70% of Book Clubbers reported that they enjoyed reading more, 61% had made new friends and 57% felt more confident about speaking, while 76% of Leaders felt more confident about leading as a result of participating and 81% had learnt to be more inclusive.
+- In the latest Book Clubs in Schools impact report, over half of Book Clubbers reported that they enjoyed reading more, 62% felt more confident about speaking and 67% were more interested in what others had to say, while 90% of Leaders felt more confident about leading as a result of participating and 81% had learnt to be more inclusive.

 Visit the resource